diucpc/CPCx/README.md

 Session 1.0 is being about to start on May 27, 2020 13:00.

-To join, please apply via [this form]().
+To join, please apply via [this form](https://forms.gle/yowrWuU34pf5N2Lg9).

+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSeZfELd5em1if7czLkr2-ldGwLLqzlHELbdqo68PTlR-N6EOA/viewform?embedded=true" width="640" height="896" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

 After submitting the form successfully, you will get an email by May 27, 2020 12:00 with the link and proper instruction.

 ## Overview

 Every version of session will be 9 weeks long.
 Every week, there will be one class that will be 2 hours long with a 15 minutes break.
-So, the each class will follow this patter -
+So, each class will follow this pattern -

 - 25 minutes talk
 - 5 minutes Q&A